isovalent/ebpf-docs/docs/linux/concepts/maps.md

 It is common for maps to be declared in the eBPF program, but maps are ultimately created from userspace.
 Most loader libraries pick up the map declarations from the compiled ELF file and create them automatically for the user.

-However it is also possible for users to manually create maps using the [BPF_MAP_CREATE](../syscall/BPF_MAP_CREATE.md) command of the BPF syscall or to use a loader library which such capabilities.
+However, it is also possible for users to manually create maps using the [BPF_MAP_CREATE](../syscall/BPF_MAP_CREATE.md) command of the BPF syscall or to use a loader library with such capabilities.

 ### LibBPF

-LibBPF is such a library, it provide the `bpf_map_create` function to allow for the manual creation of maps.
+LibBPF is such a library, it provides the `bpf_map_create` function to allow for the manual creation of maps.

 [`/tools/lib/bpf/bpf.h`](https://elixir.bootlin.com/linux/v6.2.2/source/tools/lib/bpf/bpf.h#L40)
 ```c